top of page

 The Moving to Tualatin Team

-Let our team of trusted professionals help you buy or/and sell a home in Tualatin, Oregon.
-Elizabeth Davidson has sold real estate in Tualatin, Oregon, for over 12 years.
-Her knowledge of Tualatin and the surrounding areas will be of great value as you navigate this challenging real estate market.
 Todd Davidson is an experienced mortgage broker and can help you get the best financing option for your home purchase.
 Not quite ready yet?
 Todd can help you put together a plan to get you there.
-Whether you're thinking a few months or a year or more if you want to buy a home, reach out to Todd and he can help.
+Whether you're thinking a few months or a year or more if you want to buy a home in Tualatin, Oregon, CLICK HERE to email Todd and schedule a call, or just call him at 971-275-2465.
 Together our Moving to Tualatin team can help you make moving to or within Tualatin, Oregon, a reality!

 Elizabeth Davidson Oregon Realtor